digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes.md

 - TODO : be prepared to illustrate the concept matrix

-Mention that W&W offered more suggestions, but those are the moste prominent ones
+Mention that W&W offered more suggestions, but those are the most prominent ones

 ## Goals